MyLife Opt-Out Guide: Remove Your Info in 2026

 Method 2: MyLife Online Opt-Out Form

 If you prefer using an official web form, MyLife provides a CCPA (California Consumer Privacy Act) opt-out page.
-This method works for residents of all states, not just California.
+Availability and verification can vary, so follow the instructions shown on the current form.

 Step-by-Step Online Form Opt-Out: